 The travel industry often ignores and hides the real safety concerns of a destination especially for women, putting many in danger; it’s time for the travel industry to be honest and realistic.

 “Be more intersectional.
 Safety information is usually for white able-bodied cis-women.
 This can be very excluding for many women (WOC/Black women, trans women, women with disabilities etc.).”

-A sticking point for any solo traveler is the travel industry’s historical pricing that quotes trips, rooms and cruise ship cabins on a per person sharing basis and charges solo travelers a single supplement that is often twice the sharing rate.
+The travel industry’s historical pricing quotes trip offers, rooms and cruise ship cabins on a per person sharing basis and charges solo travelers a single supplement that is often twice the sharing rate.

 Other complaints include women-only hostel rooms being priced higher than mixed dorms, and other pricing approaches that penalise solo travelers such as tours and activities having a minimum of 2 people to go ahead.

 Our group members often report hospitality staff commenting on the fact that they are alone with “Is it just you?”, “Don’t you have friends?” or “Where is your husband”, observations that perpetuate the notion that a solo traveler is incomplete and that travel is an activity done in pairs or as a group.

 “Create more services that are safer for women, specially in terms of transportation with certified drivers for example, and have staff trained to help and provide advice for female solo travels in terms of dos and don’ts”